ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec ID: S_TEXT/ASS

-Codec Name: Advanced Subtitles Format
+Codec Name: Advanced SubStation Alpha Format

 Description: The [Script Info] and [V4 Styles] sections are stored in the codecprivate.
 Each event is stored in its own `Block`.
 For more information see (#ssa-ass-subtitles) on SSA/ASS.